-The Trust transitioned last year to the learning from patient safety events service (LFPSE) which replaced the national reporting and learning system (NRLS) and has continued to foster a positive reporting culture and learning from incidents.
-Next year will see a greater focus on staff training to help improve the quality of our incident reports and their validation.
+The Trust has transitioned last year to the learning from patient safety events service (LFPSE) which replaced the national reporting and learning system (NRLS) and has continued to foster a positive reporting culture and learning from incidents.
+Next year will see a greater focus on staff training to support improving the quality of our incident reports and their validation.
 We continue to see a high number of favourable events being reported across the Trust.

 Favourable event reporting forms (FERF) are a way to show formal appreciation for good aspects of all practice, as well as sharing learning.

-Quality and patient safety partners (QPSPs)
+Quality and Patient Safety Partners (QPSPs)